 The good news is that this will kill the adult worms that are infecting your dog almost straight away – it is arsenic, after all.
 The bad news is that, in doing so, these worms start to decay and find their way into your dog’s bloodstream and lungs.
-This means that your dog may end up coughing up blood, or worse.

 Once a treatment course has been successfully completed, your dog will be expected to attend regular check-ups to ensure that the problem has not returned.

 Yes.
 Not only does the injection involve an arsenic compound, which will always cause a reaction, but it also has to be administered to the canine’s lower back.
 That means that your dog will be left in a great deal of pain in the short-term and may struggle to use their back legs for a few days afterward.

 Often, an anti-inflammatory or pain medication is prescribed to lessen your dog’s pain from the injection.

 What are the Side Effects of Heartworm Treatment?

 As we have just covered, there is always a risk of a dog coughing up blood after a dose of heartworm treatment, they may have blot clots inside their body, and their lower back and hind legs might ache from the vaccination.

 Your dog will require regular supervision from a vet throughout their recovery process, so be sure to discuss any possible side effects at their first warning sign.
 The side effects of heartworm treatment typically peak after a week or two, so it’s particularly important that you’re vigilant about watching Fido during this period.